Mobile country code

 The ITU-T Recommendation E.212 defines mobile country codes (MCC) as well as mobile network codes (MNC).

-Overview

 The mobile country code consists of three decimal digits and the mobile network code consists of two or three decimal digits (for example: MNC of 001 is not the same as MNC of 01).
 The first digit of the mobile country code identifies the geographic region as follows (the digits 1 and 8 are not used):